 1690-1726) was born in Derrew, near Ballyheane, County Mayo

 who began his career as a horse thief and was sentenced to death in Castlebar in his youth.
-The Grand Jury...
-Another 64 words (5 lines of text) are included under the topic Early McLoughney Notables in all our PDF Extended History products and printed products wherever possible.
+The Grand Jury made a deal with him in which...
+Another 57 words (4 lines of text) are included under the topic Early McLoughney Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McLoughney family to the New World and Oceana

 Suffering from poverty and racial discrimination, thousands of Irish families

 left the island in the 19th century for North America aboard cramped passenger ships.
 The early migrants became settlers of small tracts of land, and those that came later were often employed in the new cities or transitional work camps.
 The largest influx of Irish settlers occurred with Great Potato Famine

 during the late 1840s.
 Although the immigrants from this period were often maligned when they arrived in the United States, they provided the cheap labor that was necessary for the development of that country as an industrial power.
 Early immigration and passenger lists have revealed many immigrants bearing the name McLoughney:

 McLoughney Settlers in United States in the 20th Century

 - Edward McLoughney, aged 25, who landed in America from Nenagh, in 1904